c4tom/DreamDevBox/docs/configuration-files/env-file.rst

 This variable allows you to add custom mount options/flags to all mounted directories.
-Initially only ``rw`` or ``ro`` are applied to mount points, you can however extend this before starting up the Devilbox.
+Initially only ``rw`` or ``ro`` are applied to mount points, you can however extend this before starting up the DreamDevBox.

 +------------------------------+--------------------+----------------+